Login

 Size

-Make sure your lower third is large enough to read, but also small enough so that it doesn’t distract viewers from the content.
+Ensure your lower third is large enough to read and small enough not to distract viewers from the content.
 Keep it visible but subtle.

 Position